-The Commission has maintained its own financial management application through the support of a private contractor and hosting provider.
-Since its initial implementation, the system has consistently conformed to requirements of the Federal Financial Management Improvement Act; moreover, the Commission has effectively leveraged the application to support nine consecutive unqualified opinions expressed on its principal financial statements.
-In its efforts to continue this successful record and provide for more cost effective operations, the Commission would like to modernize the current application by upgrading the core financial modules, implementing an integrated acquisition tool, and enhancing automation of existina workflows and manual processes.
-The resulting enhanced workflow capabilities will provide greater transparency and accountability to the Commission's financial management process.
+The Commission has maintained its own financial management application through the support of a private contractor and hosting provider since FY 2001.
+Since its initial implementation, the system has consistently conformed to requirements of the Federal Financial Management Improvement Act.
+Moreover, the Commission has effectively leveraged the application to support ten consecutive unqualified opinions expressed on its principal financial statements.
+In its efforts to continue this successful record and to provide for more cost effective operations, the Commission has partnered with a new service provider to support its financial management system and to enhance the automation of ancillary financial functions.
+In July 2011, the Commission awarded a five-year support contract to a private application service provider for management and hosting support.
+This new partner will assist the Commission in maintaining a compliant system while application's upgrading the core functionality during the term of this contract.